-Five design alternatives were selected, based on two different buildings, shown in Figure 1, Building 1 and Building 2.
-The buildings have similar areas, but the glazings have different orientations, conducting to different solar gains and energy needs.
+Several design alternatives were selected, based on two different buildings, shown in Figure 1, Building 1 and Building 2.
+The buildings have similar areas, but the glazings have different orientations, leading to different solar gains and energy needs.

-The study was performed considering that there are four households and the HVAC system was set up to maintain an indoor temperature of 20°C in winter and 25°C in summer, working between 7 pm and 8 am.
-The ventilation rate was of 0.98 ach.
-All the options fulfil the regulations.
+The study was performed considering that there are four households and the HVAC system was set up to maintain an indoor temperature of 20°C in winter and 25°C in summer, working between 7 pm and 8 am, as stated before.
+The ventilation rate was 0.98 ach.
+All the options fulfil the Portuguese regulations.